drakirby/CplusplusTutorial/Loops and Functions.md

 refer to that value when it's called.
 Pass-by-reference means that the code would store the object's exact location to obtain the value, and refer to that value at that location when it's called.

-I did a test in the looptest folder where I looked at whether C++ was pass-by-reference or pass-by-value.
+I did a test in loops.cpp where I looked at whether C++ was pass-by-reference or pass-by-value.
 What I learned was that C++ is, by default, pass-by-value, but you can easily use pass-by-reference by using pointers.

 Pointers are used more often than you'd think in code, due to C++'s nature of being pass-by-value.
 Many types of functions, including recursive ones, need pointers in